 - Ensuring that the Chief Executive Officer position description is updated as necessary to reflect changing Port Authority needs, priorities and circumstances.

 - Annually negotiating Chief Executive Officer performance targets and annually or semi-annually evaluating the Chief Executive Officer’s progress in achieving these targets.

-Planning and Stakeholder Relations Committee
+Planning & Stakeholder Relations Committee

 - John L. Tague, Jr., chair

 The Planning & Stakeholder Relations Committee is accountable for developing and leading the Board's participation in all Port Authority short- and long-range planning, including annual budget preparation, and for overseeing the development of the Authority’s financial resources.
 In addition, and as part of the planning and resource development process, this Committee shall have primary responsibility for engaging Port Authority's customers, elected officials, other stakeholders and constituencies, and the general public.
 In this capacity, it is accountable for:

 - Reaching agreement with the Chief Executive Officer on the detailed design of Port Authority’s planning and budget development cycle, with special attention to the Board's role in planning, and on the annual planning calendar to ensure that the Board participates fully and proactively in the planning process.

 - Overseeing preparation for, and hosting of, the periodic Board-Executive Team strategic planning work session to commence the annual planning cycle.